Nexus User Scripts

 keyword that normally appears as part of a namelist in PWSCF input can

 be directly supplied here.
-The generate_pwscf
+The generate_pwscf function, like most of

 the others, actually takes an arbitrary number of keyword arguments.